Today’s Wonder of the Day was inspired by Alec. Alec Wonders, “how do you throw a fastball” Thanks for WONDERing with us, Alec!

 A cut fastball or “cutter" is thrown by using the same grip as a four-seam fastball.
 Instead of the usual grip, though, a pitcher holds the baseball off-center.
 This pitch deceives batters when it moves slightly as it reaches the plate.

-Some batters believe in a mythical pitch known as a “rising fastball.”
+Some batters believe in a mythical pitch known as a "rising fastball" in which the ball hops as crosses the plate and misses the bat.
 We assure you, though, rising fastballs fall into the same category as unicorns and the Loch Ness Monster.

 When pitchers throw fastballs, they put backspin on the baseball.
 A scientific phenomenon — called the "Magnus effect" — creates an upward force on the baseball, which makes it fall slower than expected.